Tucson board-certified Dermatologists provide medical,

 Benson, AZ 85602

-Indy Chabra, MD, PhD, is a Board-certified Dermatologist and a Fellow of the American Society for Mohs Surgery, and a Fellow of the American Academy of Dermatology.
+Indy Chabra, MD, PhD, is a Board-certified Dermatologist, a Fellow of the American Society for Mohs Surgery, a Fellow of the American Academy of Dermatology and Board-certified in Micrographic Dermatologic Surgery (MDS; Mohs Surgery).
 He is a founding member of DMC Dermatology & Mohs whose mission is to provide the best Dermatology patient care possible – with excellence in access, quality, and integrity.

 Prior to moving to Tucson, Dr. Chabra practiced Dermatology for 9-years in Sioux City, Iowa, where he served patients in suburban and rural communities of Iowa, Nebraska and South Dakota.